Sahlah05/Peak_Time_Monitor/Internship_26/README.md

 ## Note on Repository Contents

-Tool scripts (`.tcl`), constraint files (`.sdc`), and I/O configuration files used in each stage have been excluded from this repository under an NDA covering the PDK and flow scripts used during this internship.
-Each stage folder instead contains a `.txt` summary describing the tools, workflow, and key learnings from that stage, along with output screenshots from Cadence Innovus/Genus.
+*Flow scripts and constraint files are omitted; each stage folder includes a summary and output screenshots instead.*

 See `PROJECT_REPORT.md.txt` for a full write-up of the project.